jippi/scm-engine/docs/configuration/examples.md

     The `script` field is a [expr-lang](https://expr-lang.org/) expression, a safe, fast, and intuitive expression evaluator.

-## Close Merge Request without recent commit activity
+## Close Merge Requests without recent activity

 This example will close a Merge Request if no activity has happened for 28 days.

-The script will warn at 21 days mark that this will happen.
+The script will warn at 21 days mark that the Merge Request will be closed, with instructions on how to prevent it.

 ```{.yaml linenums=1}
 label: